Artifact-Virtual/arcx_token/README.md

 ### Overview

-ARCx is a fixed-supply, non-inflationary ERC20 that bootstraps The Arc and Adam Protocol providing a one-way migration path to FUEL, the ARC's native asset.
-Built as **The Smarter Contract**, ARCx incorporates advanced role management, comprehensive security auditing, and intelligent deployment automation, representing the evolution of smart contracts into intelligent, self-governing systems designed for uncompromising security, seamless migration, and robust composability within the EVM ecosystem.
+ARCx is a funding instrument that bootstraps the Arc Protocol development and constitutional engine deployment.
+Built as a fixed-supply ERC20, ARCx provides essential funding to develop governance systems that embed constitutional principles directly into code, ensuring transparent, predictable operations that preserve human agency in an AI-driven future.

 <!-- Badges -->
 <p align="center">